TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     - The stordelink script failed.
 Look at the "/var/tmp/stordelink.$timestamp.xtrace.log" file on the storage node for details.
-    - There is no stordelink file for this storage node -- possible if no snaplinked file ever landed on that storage node.
+    - There is no stordelink script for this storage node -- possible if no snaplinked file ever landed on that storage node.

 ### Step 3.5: Run "moraydelink" scripts